On the use of Graphs for Satellite Image Time Series: From SITS to graph

 Fidelity refers to the model's ability to accurately represent reality.
 In SITS case, since the spatio-temporal graph acts as an intermediate representation of the data, the information must be preserved as much as possible.
 The first step in processing SITS is segmentation into objects, followed by the extraction of the embedding to represent these objects.
 Model fidelity therefore depends on both the SITS segmentation and the object embeddings.

-An ideal embedding from a fidelity point of view should contain the same information as in its corresponding object, both radiometric, textural and geometrical ones.
+An ideal embedding from a fidelity point of view should contain the same information---radiometric, textural, and geometric---as in its corresponding object.
 However, it is also crucial for an embedder to extract higher-order features that are useful for the downstream task.
 A good embedding must be a compromise between an embedding capable of reconstructing the region identically and a lossy embedding with generalization capabilities.
 For example, a mean aggregator is not a high-fidelity encoder as it loses a lot of information, but focuses on some part of the radiometric data that could be crucial for specific applications.
 Recently, learning methods for encoding objects have given good results (\Cref{sec:obj_feat}), but the level of fidelity of embeddings and their ability to generalize is more difficult to assess than for deterministic methods, as they depend on the training data.

 The choice of an embedder, and consequently the level of complexity required to obtain accurate representations, is strongly linked to the object identification method.
 Obviously, a homogeneous region will be simpler to encode than a textured one, but the complexity is transferred to the inter-object level with a higher number of small entities and more complex relationships.
 The notion of fidelity also applies to the spatial footprint of objects.
 If the contours of an object do not correctly follow an observable entity, this can influence and limit the performance of an application, as shown in the use case of land cover mapping (\Cref{sec:gden_segm_error}).
 Therefore the fidelity of a spatio-temporal graph is measured by the fidelity of the segmentation used and the object embedder.